aws-samples/aws-cloudformation-sap-commerce/README.md

 You can access SAP Commerce by IP address and the default port 9002 via your web browser

 Step 5.
 Complete any post-deployment tasks
 Before you start using SAP Commerce on AWS, change the initial password and make sure that your system is backed up and configured correctly.
-Refer to the AWS blog on how you can leverage Amazon Aurora Serverless and Amazon EC2 Hibernation for SAP Commerce on AWS.
+Refer to the [SAP Commerce on AWS blog](https://aws.amazon.com/blogs/awsforsap/driving-new-levels-of-agility-for-your-sap-workloads-an-example-with-sap-commerce/) on how you can leverage Amazon Aurora Serverless and Amazon EC2 Hibernation for SAP Commerce on AWS.